ash-project/ash/documentation/tutorials/get-started.md

 ## Working with relationships

+The simplest way to work with belongs to relationships is to allow directly editing the underlying id field.

+> ### managing relationships {: .tip}
+>
-There are a wide array of options when managing relationships, and we won't cover all of them here.
-See the guide on [Managing Relationships](/documentation/topics/resources/relationships.md#managing-relationships) for a full explanation.
+> There are a wide array of options when managing relationships, and we won't cover all of them here.
+See the [Managing Relationships guide](/documentation/topics/resources/relationships.md#managing-relationships) for more.

-In this example we'll demonstrate the use of action arguments, the method by which you can accept additional input to an action.

 Add the `assign` action to allow us to assign a Ticket to a Representative.